justinmklam/pycascades-2019/day-1-notes.md

 + With fixtures, arrange is just done in the function input
 + However, not all setup can be fixtures.
 If too complex or not reused
 + Mocks and fixtures work well together
-+ TODO: Look into pytest.mark.parametrize
++ TODO: Look into `pytest.mark.parametrize`

 Property based testing
-+ TODO: Check out hypothesis.works (it's the go to testing framework/library for this type of testing)
++ TODO: Check out `hypothesis.works` (it's the go to testing framework/library for this type of testing)
 + You make statements based on how the code should work
 + Pytest is drop in replacement for Django
 + Not all tests fit within property based test mode (the other type is called example based test)

 Next Steps
-+ Hillelwayne beyond unit tests (talk)
++ See talk titled [Beyond Unit Tests](https://www.hillelwayne.com/talks/beyond-unit-tests/) by Hillel Wayne

 Unrelated TODOs:
 + Look into type hints for function declarations.
 Colon in argument input?
 + How to do tests for embedded?
 + Pip module for command line utility? ie. creating an application, not a library.
 Might be able to better package the scripts
-+ String prepended with an f? ie. f'some string {widget.pk}'
++ String prepended with an f? ie. `f'some string {widget.pk}'`

 **Takeaway:** Fixtures in pytest make creating tests easier and more organized.
 Hypothesis is a good additional tool for property-based testing